Notes & Gatherings

 For many weddings, the most important areas are:

 Your priorities should reflect the way your day will unfold.
-If your ceremony is short but your guests will spend hours in the wedding breakfast room, it may make sense to focus more of the investment there.
+If guests will spend hours in the wedding breakfast room, it may make sense to focus more of the investment there.
 If you care most about ceremony photographs, then aisle flowers, urns or a statement backdrop may matter more.

 Can ceremony flowers be reused at the reception?